 Boston Lyric Opera presents Benjamin Britten’s The Rape of Lucretia in the Artists for Humanity EpiCenter in South Boston on March 11, 13, 15 and 16 at 7:30 PM and March 17 (matinee) at 5:00 PM (note the late starting time).

 The World Premiere of Benjamin Britten’s opera The Rape of Lucretia took place in 1946, almost a decade before David Angus was born.
 The composer died in 1976 when Angus was only 20, so the conductor of Boston Lyric Opera’s current production of Lucretia is too young to have become a member of Britten’s immediate circle of friends and interpreters.
-But as member of the King’s College (Cambridge) Choir, he did sing under Britten’s baton in a 1970 concert in Snape Maltings, the auditorium of the composer’s summer festival on the northeast coast of England.
-Only a year earlier, Snape Maltings had been destroyed by fire, and the work that reopened the hall and the festival in 1970was Britten’s vernal “Spring” Symphony, which remains a favorite of Angus’s – and at the drop of a hat he can still sing lilting lines from the boys’ choruses.
+But as member of the King’s College (Cambridge) Choir, he did sing under Britten’s baton in a 1967 concert of Britten's vernal Spring Symphony in Snape Maltings, the auditorium of the composer’s summer festival on the northeast coast of England.
+Soon after, in 1969, Snape Maltings was destroyed by fire, and the work that reopened the hall and the festival in 1970 was also the Spring Symphony.
+It remains a favorite of Angus’s – and at the drop of a hat he can still sing lilting lines from the boys’ choruses.
 “It was a great experience for all of us – as choirboys we sang every day, and music became our language.”

 As a young man Angus studied piano and conducting, setting his sights on a career in the orchestral repertory.
 But early experiences changed his course.
 “I can tell you exactly when it happened – I was assisting Sir Charles Groves in rehearsals for Debussy’s Pelléas et Mélisande at the Royal Northern College of Music in Manchester, where I was on a conducting fellowship, and one day it hit me that this opera was really quite good!
 Then I became chorus master and a resident conductor at the Glyndebourne Festival – a jack-of-all-trades there.
 Subsequently I conducted some operas in Italy.
 I had a small child then and I didn’t want to be away so much, so I took a job in Belgium with the Symphony Orchestra of Flanders, where I did get to conduct the symphonic repertory.
 Nevertheless, opera continued exerting its pull.”